What Are You Leaving Behind & What Are You Moving Towards?

 When you’re preparing for or living through a move, it can be powerful to gently ask:

-What am I moving away from that no longer serves my nervous system?
+What am I moving away from that no longer serves me?

-And what am I genuinely moving towards, at a bodily, not just cognitive, level?
+And what am I genuinely moving towards?
+Notice what happens bodily, and not just the cognitive level?

 These questions aren’t meant to be answered quickly.